soilfungus/Pyrene-adapted-Rhodococcus-strain/README.md

 Scripts developed during comparative genomics analysis of an evolved Rhodococcus ruber strain.

-The original experimental data are not included.

 Example files are provided to demonstrate usage.

+The original experimental data are available in Mendeley Data at 10.17632/864zyxk8r7.1